ceciliacal/DEBS_2022/README.md

 # DEBS_2022
-This project is my solution for Grand Challenge DEBS 2022.
-My group ID is: group-16.
+This project is the solution proposed for the DEBS 2022 Grand Challenge by the group having ID group-16.

 ## Table of contents
 * [General info](#general-info)